kltng/cataloger-mcp/references.md

 1. Start the server in stdio mode: `python server.py`
 2. In Claude Desktop, go to Settings > MCP Servers
 3. Add a new MCP server with the following configuration:
-   - Name: LCSH Search
+   - Name: cataloger mcp Search
-   - Command: `python /path/to/lcsh-mcp/server.py`
+   - Command: `python /path/to/cataloger mcp/server.py`
-4. Enable the server and start using the LCSH search capabilities in your conversations
+4. Enable the server and start using the cataloger mcp search capabilities in your conversations

 ## License